rsanto27/seed-keycloak-golang/README.md

 Inside goClient path, you will see a small code written in goLang, this code will simulate the same flow on "clients" topic.
 To do it, change the "Access Type" inside your client to "Confidential" and get the secret in "credentials" tab.
 After it, you should change the root url, admin url and web Origins to "http://localhost:8081" because we will handle a server to do it, the valid redirect uris wil receive "http://localhost:8081*".

+Execute in terminal the command "go mod init goclient".
+After it, you will find the files go.mod and go.sum in the source path.
+This files is marked like ignored inside .gitignore.
+To run the client, task "go run main.go".